BryanShin27/replay_fix/README.md

 For those of you interested in the source code, you can look at `replay_fix.py`.

+**PLEASE NOTE: Offline Mode only works for versions of the game during which you owned paid game content.
+If you did not own paid game content during the version of the game which you are trying to recover, this workaround will likely fail for you.**

 This program is designed to work on Windows 10 / Windows 11 computers.
 If you are a Mac or Linux user, you may need to consult the above links for the manual workaround.

 - 1. Exit (I mean EXIT, not simply log out/minimize) StarCraft II, Battle.net, Agent.exe, the map editor, and any other StarCraft II/Blizzard-related programs.